s2t2/tweet-analysis-2020/start/botcode/README.md

     54321; 12345; 6;

-However, if User2 never retweeted User1, there will NOT be a line:
+However, if User2 never retweeted User1, there will NOT be a line (edit: line with zero?):

     54321; 12345; 0;